 How the Hall is managed

 The hall is managed by a voluntary Management Committee and run on a day to day basis by 2 part-time staff, with support from a small group of committed volunteers.
-Our key policies and Management Committee meeting minutes can be accessed below and our latest Annual Report is available from the office on request:
+Our key policies and latest AGM minutes can be accessed below and our latest Management Committee meeting minutes are is available from the office on request: